-Periods of extended wet weather can derail planned activities on the farm, affect livestock wellbeing, affect the ability to complete paddock operations in a timely manner, and disrupt supply chain logistics.
+Periods of extended wet weather can derail logistics in the supply chain or on the farm and affect the ability to complete paddock operations in a timely manner.

-Flooding and soil waterlogging commonly result from an extended wet period.
-Flooding or waterlogging may occur at farm-level across multiple paddocks for an extended period of time, and/or on a larger scale across a wider region.
-As such, the range of issues associated with extended wet periods may vary, depending on scale and impact.
-Hence, the responses to these issues will also need to vary.
+Flooding is a common occurrence during an extended wet period.
+Flooding can be at farm-level with multiple paddocks waterlogged for an extended period, or access points cut off for machinery.
+As such, the range of issues associated with extended wet periods can vary, depending on scale and impact.
+Subsequently, the variety of responses to these issues may need to vary, too.

-At a farm-level, one of the primary issues of waterlogged paddocks is the potential for denitrification and loss of crop or pasture vigour.
-Flow-on effects from this can be increased weed competition, nitrogen-deficient crops, potential disease issues, reduced feed quality and plant survivability.
+At a farm-level, one of the primary issues of waterlogged paddocks is the potential for denitrification and loss of crop vigour.
+Flow-on effects from this can be increased weed competition, nitrogen-deficient crops, and potential disease issues.
 Another flow-on effect could be the need for increased weed control post-flooding.